blazingbhavneek/ner_bert_lstm/README.md

-# NER using Bi-directional LSTM
+# NER using Bi-directional LSTM and Fine-tuning BERT

-This is a python code for text classification using a bi-directional LSTM (Long Short-Term Memory) neural network with glove pre-trained word embeddings.
+This repository contains notebooks for Named Entity Recognition (NER) using
+- A bi-directional LSTM neural network with glove pre-trained word embeddings in Tensorflow
+- Fine-tuned BERT in PyTorch (using Huggingface)

 ## Dataset